NoMoreFood/putty-cac/README.md

 ## Command Line Usage
 PuTTY CAC supports the same command line options as PuTTY.
 In place of a PuTTY key file path for any PuTTY utility, you can specific certificate thumbprint.
 For example, `putty.exe CAPI:716B8B58D8F2C3A7F98F3F645161B1BF9818B689 ...` will load the noted thumbprint from the Windows certificate store.
 For certificates from PKCS libraries, the syntax is the similiar with the addition the library following the thumbprint.
 For example, `PKCS:716B8B58D8F2C3A7F98F3F645161B1BF9818B689=C:\Windows\Library.dll ...`.

-Pageant supports the following additional command line options to control its operation.
-Most of these are also settable from the user interface.
-Once set, these options are saved through subsequent Pageant executions unless specifically unset.
-Settings that change Pageant certificate selection dialogs will also affect certificate selection in the standard PuTTY application:
+PuTTY executables (putty.exe, pageant.exe, psftp.exe) support the following additional command line options.
+Most of these options are focused on the operation of Pageant and are also settable from its user interface.
+Once set, these options will apply automatically to subsequent executions unless specifically unset.
+Settings that filter Pageant certificate selection dialogs will also affect filter certificate selection dialogs in the standard PuTTY application:
 * Automatically load any compatible CAPI certificates at startup: `-autoload`,`-autoloadoff`
 * Save key list between PuTTY executions: `-savecertlist`,`-savecertlistoff`
 * Enable supplementary PIN caching in Pageant: `-forcepincache`,`-forcepincacheoff`